About the Director

 photo by Karlene Rosera, The Tech

 Dr. William Cutter is Lecturer in Music and Director of Choral Programs at the Massachusetts Institute of Technology, where he is conductor of the MIT Concert Choir and Chamber Chorus.
 A member of the conducting faculty at the Boston Conservatory since 1999, he conducts the Boston Conservatory Chorale and Women's Chorus and teaches graduate conducting.
 He has also held academic posts at Boston University's School for the Arts, the University of Lowell, and the Walnut Hill School for the Arts, and served for five seasons as music director and conductor of the Brookline Chorus, an auditioned eighty-voice community chorus.
-Dr. Cutter currently serves as artistic director for the Boston Conservatory Summer Choral Insitute for high school vocalists and was recently appointed Chorus Master and Associate Conductor of the Boston Lyric Opera Company.
+Dr. Cutter currently serves as artistic director for the Boston Conservatory Summer Choral Insitute for high school vocalists, and previously served as Chorus Master and Associate Conductor of the Boston Lyric Opera Company.
 For four summers he was conductor of the Boston University Young Artists Chorus of the Tanglewood Institute, and was music director and conductor of the Opera Laboratory Theater Company, as well as founder and music director of the vocal chamber ensemble CANTO, which specialized in contemporary choral music.

 As assistant to John Oliver for the Tanglewood Festival Chorus, he has

 prepared choruses for John Williams and Keith Lockhart and the Boston

 Pops.
 In May 1999, he prepared the chorus for two television tapings and